 Join ICES on a newly awarded contract impacting national security as a Network Exploitation Analyst.
 These positions are located in Ft.
 Meade, MD.
-All positions require an active/current TS/SCI security clearance with Polygraph and be willing and able to pass an additional polygraph as needed.
+All positions require US Citizenship and an active/current TS/SCI security clearance with Polygraph and be willing and able to pass an additional polygraph as needed.

 Network Exploitation Analyst evaluates target opportunities and strategizes activities against particular networks using all source data to understand and map target networks and assist in developing detailed exploitation and operations plans.
 The Network Exploitation Analyst has a solid understanding of logical/physical IP core infrastructure, communication devices and how they connect to networks, and the traffic movements in a network; has a working knowledge of the principles and methods utilized by requirements and targeting to identify, collect, analyze process and disseminate information in accordance with established requirements and priorities; possesses an understanding of and experience in the SIGINT disciplines of collection, target development, and tasking; actively analyzes and manages collection of TAO projects, capabilities, policies and procedures; analyzes collection-related information to guide tasking, identify problems, and assist with collection management; and recognizes essential elements of information to enable endpoint opportunities.

 · At least 8 years demonstrated experience related to job description, 2 of which must have been within the last 5 years.